I will try to make this Lighthouse Animation Tutorial as simple as it could be by describing each object and animation used in this presentation.

-- No Transitions has been used on any of the slides but note down the Advance Slide – After 1.50 Seconds duration.
-We used the same Advance Slide duration of 1.50 Seconds for 1st and 3rd Slide.
+- No Transitions have been used on any of the slides but note down the Advance Slide – After 1.50 Seconds duration.
+We used the same Advance Slide duration of 1.50 Seconds for the 1st and 3rd Slide.
 The total duration of slide timing is equaled to the total timings of 5 animations on both the 1st and 3rd slides.
-2nd slide Advance Slide timing is just 0.01 second.
+2nd slide Advance Slide timing is just 0.01 seconds.

-Take a look at the Wireframe animation of the Lighthouse and you can easily understand that how the Rectangles are spinning to creating a moving light effect.
+Take a look at the Wireframe animation of the Lighthouse and you can easily understand how the Rectangles are spinning to create a moving light effect.

 About the Animations

-- Small Light is a customized rectangle shape on which we applied the Peek In – From Left animation effect.
-That is the first thing you see in motion during slideshow.
+- Small Light is a customized rectangle shape on which we applied the Peek In-From Left animation effect.
+That is the first thing you see in motion during a slideshow.

-- On 3rd Slide, note down the starting position of Top Left Rectangle and Bottom Left Rectangle.
-Top Left Rectangle is rotated at 45 Degree and Bottom Left Rectangle is at -45 Degree.
+- On the 3rd Slide, note down the starting position of the Top Left Rectangle and Bottom Left Rectangle.
+Top Left Rectangle is rotated at 45 Degrees and the Bottom Left Rectangle is at -45 Degrees.
 See Figure 1.4:

-- For Small Light, we used Peek Out – To Right effect.
+- For Small Light, we used the Peek Out – To Right effect.

 I hope you got The Teacher Point.

 Watch Lighthouse Animation in PowerPoint 2016 / 2019 Video Tutorial @Youtube #TheTeacher